top of page

 Summary of an EICR

-Electrical Inspection Condition Report's (EICR) are similar to an MOT for a car, as in its to check for safety issues.
-For an EICR this is Electric shock and/or fire risks.
+Electrical Inspection Condition Report's (EICR) are similar principle to an MOT for a car, as in its to check for safety issues.
 Some property types have a legal obligation to get an EICR every 'X' number of years (all commercial property + domestic rentals).
 Timescale is typically 3-5 years depending on property type.

 Reason for EICR's